stephane-nguyen/badminton_tournament/README.md

 # Badminton Tournament Scraper

-This project scrapes information about badminton tournaments to notify users about new events based on specific filters.
+This project scrapes information about badminton tournaments to notify me about tournaments.

 ## Features